thetensor-space/TensorSpace/README.md

 ## Package Contents

-  1. Spec file is `./eMAGma.spec`
+  1. Spec file is `./TensorSpace.spec`
   2. Source Code is contained in the folder `src`
   3. Examples are included in the folder `examples`
-  4. Documentation is included as `eMAGma.pdf` in `doc`
+  4. Documentation is included as `TensorSpace.pdf` in `doc`
-  5. Example files are demonstrated in `eMAGma.pdf` and their file names coincide with their example title in the text.
+  5. Example files are demonstrated in `TensorSpace.pdf` and their file names coincide with their example title in the text.
   6. Performance and debugging tests are contained in the folder `tests`